Voleisho/Airbnb-Client-Rating-Prediction/README.md

-# Introduction: Predicting Airbnb Ratings using Decision Tree Analysis
+4# Introduction: Predicting Airbnb Ratings using Decision Tree Analysis

-Welcome to my project, where I dive into the world of data analysis and prediction with a focus on Airbnb ratings.
-As a student, I've taken on the challenge of exploring how Decision Tree classifiers can help us anticipate whether an Airbnb client will give a rating above or below 90.
-This endeavor is an essential part of my portfolio, showcasing my skills and passion for data-driven insights.
+In this project, I'm exploring data analysis and prediction, focusing on Airbnb ratings.
+As a student, I'm looking into how Decision Tree classifiers can help predict if an Airbnb client will rate their experience above or below 90.
+This project is an important example of my skills and understanding how classifiers operate.

 ### What's the Project About?
 In this repository, I've chosen to work with Barcelona Airbnb data, examining various factors that might influence client ratings.
 These factors range from the type of room and its capacity to the cleanliness rating and even a restaurant index.
 By analyzing this dataset, I aim to create a predictive model using Decision Trees that can help hosts understand guest satisfaction and tailor their offerings accordingly.